St. Francis Bay, Eastern Cape

 After a few steep dunes (sorry!) you will cross into coastal thicket before you reach the Mostertshoek road.
 The trail meanders through a small group of holiday cottages at Mostertshoek and along the Wild Side, so named for the untamed sea that crashes onto the rocks in spectacular fashion the length of the trail.
 Look for otters in the rock pools and keep your eyes open for Oystercatchers, Kelp Gulls, Terns, and Turnstones.

-Again you will be accompanied by a local hiker to make sure you don’t miss the second largest blowhole in Southern Africa, the remains of the Osprey (a shipwreck), an unmarked grave and more middens.
-After about 12 km you will arrive at the village of Cape St Francis, passing Sunset Rock on your right.
+Again, you will be accompanied by a local hiker to make sure you don’t miss the second largest blow hole in Southern Africa, the remains of the Osprey (a shipwreck), an unmarked grave and more middens.
+After about 12km you will arrive at the village of Cape St Francis, passing Sunset Rock on your right.
 Sunset Rock is a favourite whale watching lookout point as well as a photographer’s dream for sunset seascapes.
-As you near the lighthouse you will see a giant penguin: this marks the SANCCOB African Penguin Rehabilitation Centre where the team is doing invaluable work to assist injured, sick or oiled birds – they will be expecting you for a visit.
-From the lighthouse the trail heads for the beautiful sweep of sandy beach of Cape St Francis where a blue drum marks the Cape St Francis Resort – your overnight stop.
+You will hike past the Seal Point Lighthouse, situated on the south eastern most point of Africa.
+The trail then heads for the beautiful sweep of sandy beach of Cape St Francis where a blue drum marks the Cape St Francis Resort – your overnight stop.
 Proceed through the Resort to reception and they will take you to your room.
-Supper and breakfast is in the Joe Fish Restaurant – enjoy!
+Supper and breakfast are in the Joe Fish Restaurant – enjoy!

 You will continue your hike on the Cape St Francis beach towards Shark Point, where you often see tracks of the Cape Clawless Otter early in the morning.

-Around the point you will see Port St Francis, the working harbour for the chokka fleet, hake and pilchard vessels as well as for sea-going yachts and leisure craft of all shapes and sizes.
+Around the point you will see Port St Francis, the working harbour where the large chokka fleet, hake and pilchard vessels as well as sea-going yachts and leisure craft of all shapes and sizes are moored.
 The local NSRI is also based here, doing sterling work off this very unpredictable coast.
-You will enjoy a tasting of calamari, hear more about the Chokka industry and see a chokka cleaning demo at the Balobi Seafood Market.
+You will enjoy a calamari tasting and hear more about the Chokka industry from Clive at the Chokka Block Restaurant.

-The minimum group size is 4 and maximum 12; however single rooms are limited with large groups.
-The rates include accommodation in 3 and 4 star accommodation establishments, breakfast, lunch packs, dinner, a farewell lunch on the last day, a calamari tasting, visit to the seabird rehabilitation facility, canal cruise as well as luggage portage.
+The minimum group size is 4 and maximum 16; however single rooms are limited with large groups.
+The rates include accommodation in 3- and 4-star accommodation establishments, breakfast, lunch packs, dinner, a farewell lunch on the last day, calamari tasting, canal cruise as well as luggage portage.
 You will only have to pay for your drinks and what you order extra.